 Welcome to the third in my series of quick compact 35mm camera reviews.
 Over the coming weeks, I’ll be publishing a total of 12 of these articles as part of an upcoming 35mm compact camera mega test spanning cameras made from 1990 to 2003 – arguably the golden age of these pocketable beasts.
-You can find the full list of cameras being tested here.
+You can find the full list of cameras being tested and the finale here.

 I’ll be comparing image quality, durability, speed and overall performance for cameras ranging from the very high end of the 35mm compact camera world to the very low – or close to it.
 The final articles will cover my criteria and scoring in full.
 At over 12,000 words in total, it seems a sensible approach to break these mini-reviews out, rather than trying to cram everything onto a single page.

 The Contax T2 is hot property, the compact de jour, if you will.
 The Contax Tvs III is basically a T2 with a zoom lens.
 It’s also much cheaper, so the Tvs III should also be hot property, right?
 I think people fear it might be less sharp.
 Is that true?

 Let’s find out.